April 9, 2019

 Goats and sheep have a uterus with two lobes so twins are normal.
 When there are three, they have to share and when there are four ‒ double occupancy ‒ things get a bit crowded.

-After delivery, an experienced Mom will evaluate her milk supply and the vigor of the little ones and sometimes decide not to feed a little one does and sometime one does not make it through their first night.
+After delivery, an experienced Mom will evaluate her milk supply and the vigor of the little ones and sometimes decide not to feed everyone and sometime one does not make it through their first night.
 Sprinkles was feeding all the little girls, but the black kid didn't make it through her first night.
 Over the next few days they have been nursing and growing.
 Fudge, her daughter, is looking very round but her udders have not filled out yet ‒ maybe because this is her first delivery.

 So on Friday, I drove up to Tacoma and had dinner with my sister.
 The next morning, I continued north to Seattle to pick up our first intern for this spring.
 Tyra and I headed to Windward and filled the drive back to Windward with lots of conversation.